Connemara National Park

 Connemara National Park information

 Immediately southeast of Letterfrack, Connemara National Park spans 2000 dramatic hectares of bog, mountain and heath.
-The visitor centre is in a beautiful setting off a parking area 300m south of the Letterfrack crossroads.
+The visitor centre , in a beautiful setting off a parking area 300m south of the Letterfrack crossroads, offers an introduction to the park's flora, fauna and geology, and visitors can scrutinise maps and various trails here before heading out into the park.
+Various types of flora and fauna native to the area are explained, including the elephant hawkmoth and red deer.
+There's a tearoom.

-Guided nature walks depart from the visitor centre several days a week.
-They last two to three hours and cover rough, boggy terrain.
+Guided nature walks led by park rangers depart from the visitor centre several days a week.